-Ethiopian food: The 15 greatest dishes
+Ethiopian food: The 15 best dishes

 Eating Ethiopian-style means rethinking many assumptions you might have about dinnertime -- for most of us this means starting with eschewing cutlery and being ready to get messy fingers.

-That's because the foundation of the vast majority of Ethiopian meals is injera, a giant grey spongey pancake-like bread, upon whose strangely rubbery surface are served a vast array of foods, ranging from multi-colored mounds of spicy stews to vegetable curries to cubes of raw meat.
+That's because the foundation of the vast majority of Ethiopian meals is injera, a giant gray spongey pancake-like bread, upon whose strangely rubbery surface are served a vast array of foods, ranging from multicolored mounds of spicy stews to vegetable curries to cubes of raw meat.

 Wot is Ethiopia's version of curry.